sbalian/video-object-detector/README.md

 ## Usage

-There are two steps: frame extraction and object detection in the extracted frames.
+There are two steps: frame extraction and image classification.

 ```bash
 poetry run object-detect extract-frames myvideo.mp4 frames/
 ```

 This will extract frames from `myvideo.mp4` into `frames/`.
+By default, the frames are saved as JPEGs.

 ```bash
 poetry run object-detect detect frames/
 ```

-This will classify all the frames in `frames/`.
-The prediction results will be written to `predictions.jsonl`.
+This will classify all the JPEGs in `frames/`.
+The prediction results are written to `predictions.jsonl`.
-Each line in a JSONL file will contain the prediction result for a single frame.
+Each line in this JSONL file contains the prediction result for a single frame.

 For more CLI options: